yu-ming-chen/tp/docs/DeveloperGuide.md

 ![Parser Class Diagram](diagrams/ParserClassDiagram.png)

 Figure 4.2.1.
-Class diagram of parsers
+Class diagram of parsers.

 **Design Considerations**

 * Option A: Use a single parser to parse both main and budget page commands
-   * Pros: Less code to write
+   * Pros: Less code to write.
    * Cons: Parser class will messy as it needs to differentiate between main and budget page commands that use the same command word.

 * **Option B (Chosen):** Use page parsers to parse commands that are available on a page
-   * Pros: Code is more organised and readable
+   * Pros: Code is more organised and readable.
-   * Cons: More code to write
+   * Cons: More code to write.

 #### 4.2.1.
-Page Parsers
+Page parsers

 (Contributed by Wen Hao)